Community Violence Intervention Center

 Key lessons learned

-The listening sessions provided clarity on elements that will be critical to the success of our STR.
-For example, participants brought up the need to educate parents on trauma and ways to help not only their children, but also themselves, to heal.
-Further, as we received input on refining our plan, we developed a short-term strategy, breaking out annual milestones over the next decade and identifying a “tipping point” at which we believe violence will begin to decrease.
-This provided crucial details regarding what will be required for implementation, such as the number of staff needed to carry out goals in safety, healing and prevention education; we then had clarity about the resources needed and were able to demonstrate to investors the specific dollar amounts needed to implement the plan, already raising 24% (nearly $1 million) of the $4 million needed over nine years.
+As we received input on refining our plan, we developed a short-term strategy, breaking out annual milestones over the next decade and identifying a “tipping point” at which we believe violence will begin to decrease.
+This provided crucial details regarding what will be required for implementation, such as the number of staff needed to carry out goals in safety, healing and prevention education; we then had clarity about the resources needed and were able to demonstrate to investors the dollar amount needed to implement the plan, already raising $4 million – allowing us to move forward with implementation and testing.
 We also then could institutionalize this information into a services operational plan, identifying and tracking the number of people we serve each year toward our goals.
-Progress reports will be provided three times a year to staff and board to keep our innovation at the forefront of our efforts.
+Progress reports are provided three times a year to staff and board to keep our innovation at the forefront of our efforts.
+Recent outcomes from youth surveys show continued progress of 30% decreases in dating and sexual violence, a result of equipping children with healthy relationship education at every developmental level to prevent the use of violence at every stage of life.

 If you could do it all over again...